YangLu1031/cloud-builders/Beta/README.md

 for use.
 Specifically, the following named versions will be available:

-- `:latest`: For users who simply want the latest version of a given tool, the `:latest` tag will generally be kept in sync with new releases.
+- `:latest`: For users who simply want the latest version of a given tool, the `:latest` tag of the released Cloud Builder image will generally be kept in sync with the most recent release of the given tool.
+Using this tag will keep you up-to-date, albeit at the expense of forfeiting control over the specific tool version in use.
 - `:YYYYMMDD`: In the event of an incompatibility in a new release, a dated daily `:YYYYMMDD` tag will be available for pinning to a particular dated release.
 This allows easy debugging and rollback for situations where your build worked fine yesterday and mysteriously broke today.
+A given `:YYYYMMDD` image reflects what was `:latest` on the given date.
 Dated images will be deleted after nine months.
 - `:stable`: For users who want to be up-to-date but would like additional vetting before adopting a new version, the `:stable` tag will be applied to